 Ball State University offers the following baccalaureate degrees: bachelor of arts, bachelor of athletic training, bachelor of fine arts, bachelor of general studies, bachelor of landscape architecture, bachelor of music, bachelor of science, bachelor of social work, and bachelor of urban planning and development.

-The bachelor of landscape architecture is a five year degree and requires a total of 151 hours
+The bachelor of landscape architecture is a five year degree and requires a total of 151 credits

-The bachelor of arts, bachelor of athletic training, bachelor of fine arts, bachelor of general studies, bachelor of music, bachelor of social work, bachelor of science, and bachelor of urban planning and development degrees are four year degrees (eight semesters) and require a minimum of 120 semester hours to complete.
+The bachelor of arts, bachelor of athletic training, bachelor of fine arts, bachelor of general studies, bachelor of music, bachelor of social work, bachelor of science, and bachelor of urban planning and development degrees are four year degrees (eight semesters) and require a minimum of 120 credits to complete.

 The requirements for these degrees follow.

 Bachelor of Arts (BA)

 This degree program requires two years (or the equivalent) of study in one foreign language, normally courses through the 202 level.
 By taking a placement exam, students may begin their studies at a level higher than the 101 level.

 Second Bachelor's Degree

 Students who have already earned a bachelor’s degree may earn a second one from Ball State.
 They must meet all of the requirements for the second degree, including at least 30 residence credits after completing the first degree.